iptv-list/IPTVList/README.md

 Only one URL per channel (no +1, no alternate feeds, no regional declinations) Only TV channels

-Our Playlist Contains Paid-Subscription Channels eg. Sky,
+Our Playlist Contains Paid-Subscription Channels eg. Sky, BT

 BBC Channels including Radio will Not work with any other IP except for a UK Residential IP,